-Local and National Artists have been selected to present their sculptures as part of the LUMA Art Walk 2017.
-Come and check out all the sculptures located along between the Queenstown War Memorial, and the Bathhouse Restaurant from Friday the 2nd of June to the Monday the 5th of June.
+Local and National Artists have been selected to presented their sculptures as part of the LUMA Art Walk 2017.
+The sculptures located along between the Queenstown War Memorial, and the Bathhouse Restaurant from Friday the 2nd of June to the Monday the 5th of June 2017.

 3000mm x 300mm